By CVO Staff

 27. Whitworth University

 More than 3,000 students attend Whitworth University, a private Christian college located in Spokane, Washington.
 The university is categorized as a liberal arts school, and as such, offers 107 majors in subjects such as the arts and sciences, business, and education.
 This “more selective” university has been ranked by U.S. News & World Report as the 5th “best value” school in the western U.S., while Kiplinger’s Personal Finance also recognized Whitworth’s value by including it on their list of the “300 Best College Values for 2018.”

 28. Gonzaga University

 Gonzaga University is the second Catholic university to make our list of the most affordable colleges in the Pacific Northwest.
-Founded in 1887 by the Society of Jesus, Gonzaga offers bachelor’s, master’s, and doctoral degrees in the arts and sciences, business administration, education, law, nursing and human physiology, engineering and applied science, and professional studies.
-U.S. News & World Report ranks Gonzaga as the 4th best university in the West, as well as 112th nationally.
+Founded in 1887 by the Society of Jesus, Gonzaga offers bachelor’s, master’s, and doctoral degrees in the arts and sciences, business administration, education, law, nursing, human physiology, engineering and applied science, and professional studies.
+U.S. News & World Report ranks Gonzaga as the 4th best university in the West and 112th nationally.
 The Princeton Review also included Gonzaga on its list of the best 382 colleges, while Forbes named it the 33rd best college overall in the western U.S.